VerDatAs/tud-dashboard-plugin/README.md

 * Insert VerDatAsDsh
 * *Hint: Avoid copying VerDatAsDsh, as it can only be displayed once.
 Copying might crash your course.*

-## Development

-* If you use the ILIAS docker setup described [here](https://github.com/VerDatAs/all-ilias), which is located within the same folder such as `tud-dashboard-plugin`, you can run `sh local_development.sh` to reload your changes made.

 ## License

 This plugin is licensed under the GPL v3 License (for further information, see [LICENSE](LICENSE)).